-Wow.
-If you sell covered calls (in bull and sideways markets) on your dividend stocks the amount you need to invest to make $10,000 a month is only $631,579.
+This means if you successfully sell covered calls (in bull and sideways markets) on your dividend stocks the amount you need to invest to make $10,000 a month is only $631,579.

 Monthly Income from MLPs

 First, oil prices sank to low prices (relative to historical prices) and many oil companies struggled to stay in business; others cut dividends.
 This was before oil prices soared back in 2022.

-And many MLP’s changed their tax structure which led to consolidations and mergers of MLP’s and a related company.
+Also, many MLPs changed their tax structure which led to consolidations and mergers of MLPs and related companies.

-Low prices, changes and consolidation usually bring some form of opportunities along with increased risk.
+Price volatility, macro changes, and consolidation usually bring some form of opportunities, along with increased risk.

-I don’t know how this will play out, nor anything else here.
-I just do my research using probabilities, estimates and facts, and then invest within the goals and risk tolerance as defined in our overall wealth plan and acceptable risk.
+I don’t know how the MLP industry will play out, nor anything else here.
+I just do my research using probabilities, estimates, and facts, and then invest within the goals and risk tolerance as defined in our overall wealth plan and acceptable risk.
 I encourage my financial coaching clients and readers to do the same.

 REITs for Investment Income of $10,000 a Month

-The increase in remote workers and the online sales explosion has significantly hurt much of this sector.
+The increase in remote workers and the online sales explosion have significantly hurt the retail and office REIT sectors.

 There are also REIT ETFs and mutual funds.

-And covered calls can be sold on many REIT ETFs thereby significantly increasing investment income.
+Covered calls can also be sold on many REIT ETFs thereby significantly increasing investment income.

-By now, you know how to calculate the amount you need to invest for $10,000 a month income based on various potential yields.
+Now you have several ways to calculate how much you need to invest for $10,000 a month income based on various potential yields.

 Summary – Investing for $10,000 a Month Income

 Don’t get caught up in the lure of high investment income just to make $10,000 a month from investments.
 Begin with a personal wealth plan that defines your acceptable risk and investment goals to make wise decisions that will keep your money safe.

-Then do your research among the various ways to make $10,000 a month investment income. or any other amount you’re seeking to happily live off your investments.
+Then do your research among the various ways to make $10,000 a month investment income or any other amount you’re seeking to happily live off your investments.